felipetovarhenao/bell-tutorials/public/markdown/17_userfunctions.md

 ### 2. Single Argument

-A function that takes one input:
+A function that takes one argument:

 ```py
 $square = $x -> $x ** 2;